deep110/lucid-engine/README.md

 # LucidEngine

-A basic physics2D engine for learning purposes.
+A basic 3D physics engine for learning purposes.
 For a detailed explanation see my blog [here](https://deep110.github.io/posts/blogs/2019-01-13-implementing-2D-game-engine.html).

 ![](demo/output.gif)

 ### Project Structure

 The project is divided into two sections:
 1. Physics Part
     * Like all physics engines, assumes all bodies are rigid bodies.